Reconstructing the Thermal Sunyaev Zeldovich Power Spectrum from Planck using the ABS Method: tSZ Power Spectrum for Simulation

 For case C (red), all {\it Planck} channels are utilized, which is expected to provide the highest accuracy in source separation.
 The broader frequency coverage enhances the capability for foreground cleaning.
 Compared to cases A and B, the reconstructed $C^{yy}_\ell$ is noticeably closer to the truth.
-Quantitatively, the mean deviation is ${\rm MAE} = 0.07$ across all bins, and the $\chi^2$ statistic is $279.6$.
-This corresponds to an absolute deviation that is approximately 0.16 and 0.01 smaller than case A and B, respectively.
+Quantitatively, {\red the mean deviation is ${\rm MAE} = 0.07$ across all bins, and the $\chi^2$ statistic is $189.5$.} This corresponds to an absolute deviation that is approximately {\red 0.17 and 0.03} smaller than case A and B, respectively.
 Furthermore, the statistical uncertainty for case C is the smallest among all cases, as the inclusion of more frequency channels helps stabilize the signal estimation and reduces noise fluctuations.
-As a result, the measured $\chi^2$ is slightly higher than in case B, despite case C having the smallest MAE.